wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

             .. include:: ../../_templates/installations/elastic/zypp/install_kibana.rst

 #.
-The next step may vary depending on if you want to install Kibana in the same Elasticsearch server or in a different one.
+The next step may vary depending on whether Kibana will be installed in the same Elasticsearch server or in a different one.
 It consists on certificate placement:

     .. tabs::